Citi Benefits Handbook

 - Preservice request for benefits — a request for benefits that the plan must approve or for which you must call Oxford before non-urgent care is provided; and

 - Post-service claim — a claim for reimbursement of the cost of non-urgent care that has already been provided.

 The tables below describe the time frames that you and Oxford are required to follow.

 1 You do not need to submit urgent care appeals in writing.
 You should call Oxford as soon as possible to appeal an urgent care request for benefits.

 Concurrent Care Claims

-If your request for extended treatment is not made at least 24 hours prior to the end of the approved treatment, the request will be treated as an urgent care request for benefits and decided according to the timeframes described above.
-If an on-going course of treatment was previously approved for a specific period of time or number of treatments, and you request to extend treatment in a non-urgent circumstance, your request will be considered a new request and decided according to post-service or pre-service timeframes, whichever applies.
+If your request for extended treatment is not made at least 24 hours prior to the end of the approved treatment, the request will be treated as an urgent care request for benefits and decided according to the time frames described above.
+If an ongoing course of treatment was previously approved for a specific period of time or number of treatments, and you request to extend treatment in a non-urgent circumstance, your request will be considered a new request and decided according to post-service or preservice time frames, whichever apply.

 Limitation of Action

 You cannot bring any legal action against Citi or the Claims Administrator to recover reimbursement until 90 days after you have properly submitted a request for reimbursement as described in this section and all required reviews of your claim have been completed.
 If you want to bring a legal action against Citi or the Claims Administrator, you must do so within three years of the expiration of the time period in which a request for reimbursement must be submitted, or you lose any rights to bring such an action against Citi or the Claims Administrator.